-I recently interviewed Good Morning Britain breakfast news presenter Susanna Reid, a woman whose alarm clock has gone off at 3.45am for two decades.
+I interviewed Good Morning Britain breakfast news presenter Susanna Reid last year, a woman whose alarm clock has gone off at 3.45am for two decades.
 Can you imagine?
 But Susanna has honed some failsafe coping mechanisms over the years to keep her body and brain on track, despite her unusual work pattern.

 “I’ve come to learn that seeing daylight each day is a really important part of my sleep schedule,” she told me.
 “I try to get outside every day and not just go from an artificially lit house to an artificially lit studio and back again.”

-Susanna is a fan of wellbeing whizz Gretchen Rubin, who has set her followers a challenge for 2023 – going outdoors every day for 23 minutes, aka Go Outside 23 in ’23.
+Susanna is a fan of wellbeing whizz Gretchen Rubin, who last year set her followers a challenge – going outdoors every day for 23 minutes, aka Go Outside 23 in 23.
 “My intention is to do it every day,” said Susanna.
-Being easily led – and in lieu of making any new year’s resolutions - I decide to give it a go too.
+Being easily led, I decided to give it a go too.

 Remind us - who is Gretchen Rubin?

 Rubin’s 2009 book The Happiness Project launched her new career (she was a lawyer) as a global wellbeing expert.
 Her podcast, Happier, has been downloaded 70m times, she’s sold 3.5m books and Oprah and Dalai Lama are among her fans.
-She sets a new “fun and manageable” challenge each year – 2022, for example, was about resting for 22 minutes each day.
+She sets a new “fun and manageable” task each year – this year it's a writing challenge, which includes creating a list of 24 things you want to try in 2024.
 She’s big on incorporating healthy habits into our daily routines: “When we’re trying to create happier lives, we often need to work on our habits; habits are the invisible architecture of everyday life,” she says.

 What are the health benefits of going outdoors?

 Improved physical health.
-Assuming you’re moving while you’re outside – Gretchen says you don’t have to but I’m writing this in January and it’s minus 5 so if I venture out, I will definitely be walking briskly or doing star jumps – you’ll hit your weekly recommended exercise tally.
+Assuming you’re moving while you’re outside, you’ll hit your weekly recommended exercise tally.
 The NHS says we need 150 minutes of moderate activity per week.
 If you walk at a decent pace outdoors for 23 minutes per day, seven days per week that’s 161 minutes.

 It can help your immune system.
 Studies show that spending time in nature can help protect against all sorts of illnesses – everything from cardiovascular disease to cancer to depression.